srahman14/mcp-postgres-docker/README.md

 The Adminer service successfully mounts on port `8081` and allows secure visual query inspections of the seeded `users` table directly inside the internal container network.

-![Adminer Table View Screenshot](images/adminer-gui.png) *(Replace this with a screenshot of your Adminer interface showing the table list and rows inside the "nextwork" database)*
+![Adminer Table View Screenshot](images/adminer-gui.png)

 ---